Mergers and acquisitions: Acquisition

 Whether a purchase is perceived as being "friendly" or "hostile" depends significantly on how the proposed acquisition is communicated to and perceived by the target company's board of directors, employees, and shareholders.
 It is normal for M&A deal communications to take place in a so-called "confidentiality bubble", wherein the flow of information is restricted pursuant to confidentiality agreements.
 In the case of a friendly transaction, the companies cooperate in negotiations; in the case of a hostile deal, the board and/or management of the target is unwilling to be bought or the target's board has no prior knowledge of the offer.
 Hostile acquisitions can, and often do, ultimately become "friendly" as the acquirer secures endorsement of the transaction from the board of the acquiree company.
 This usually requires an improvement in the terms of the offer and/or through negotiation.

 "Acquisition" usually refers to a purchase of a smaller firm by a larger one.
 Sometimes, however, a smaller firm will acquire management control of a larger and/or longer-established company and retain the name of the latter for the post-acquisition combined entity.
 This is known as a reverse takeover.
 Another type of acquisition is the reverse merger, a form of transaction that enables a private company to be publicly listed in a relatively short time frame.
 A reverse merger is a type of merger where a privately held company, typically one with promising prospects and a need for financing, acquires a publicly listed shell company that has few assets and no significant business operations.

 The combined evidence suggests that the shareholders of acquired firms realize significant positive "abnormal returns," while shareholders of the acquiring company are most likely to experience a negative wealth effect.
 Most studies indicate that M&A transactions have a positive net effect, with investors in both the buyer and target companies seeing positive returns.
 This suggests that M&A creates economic value, likely by transferring assets to more efficient management teams who can better utilize them.
 (See Douma & Schreuder, 2013, chapter 13).

-There are also a variety of structures used in securing control over the assets of a company, which have different tax and regulatory implications:
+There are also a variety of structures used to secure control over the assets of a company, which have different tax and regulatory implications: